sledorze/morphic-ts/README.md

 import type * as fc from 'fast-check'
 ```

-The new Config also infers the correct Env type and only typechecks correctly if `summon` has been instanciated with correct Env constraints using the `summonFor` constructor.
+The new Config also infers the correct Env type and only typechecks correctly if `summon` has been instantiated with correct Env constraints using the `summonFor` constructor.

-Creating the summon requires providing (all) the Envs a summoner will be able to support.
+Creating the summon requires providing (all) the environments a summoner will be able to support.

 ```typescript
 export const { summon } = summonFor<{ [IoTsURI]: IoTsTypes }>({ [IoTsURI]: { WM } })